Sharan-Ravula/CS-499-Document-Analysis-Layout/README.md

 ---
 ## ‼️ University Industry-Collaboration Project

 > Note: This project was developed as a senior design collaboration with OpenText Exstream.
-Originally intended as an exploratory tool for layout analysis, the final implementation exceeded stakeholder expectations, resulting in a company-filed patent for the unique approach to document decomposition.
+Originally intended as an exploratory tool for layout analysis, the final implementation exceeded stakeholder expectations.

 The DAL project provides an automated solution for analyzing complex document communications, breaking them down into respective logical pieces (text blocks, images, logos, and barcodes) to facilitate easy importing into the [OpenText Exstream](https://www.opentext.com/products/customer-communications-management) ecosystem.